-It’s been 100 years since the Spanish Flu caused a global pandemic.
-While you can rest easy right now knowing a global pandemic is not currently a threat, it is just a matter of time before the next one arrives.
-And when the next one does arrive, “scientists say an outbreak of a flu-like illness could sweep across the planet in 36 hours and kill tens of millions due to our constantly-traveling population.”
+It’s been 100 years since the Spanish Flu caused a global pandemic and many believe the next one arrives.
+And when it does arrive, “scientists say an outbreak of a flu-like illness could sweep across the planet in 36 hours and kill tens of millions due to our constantly-traveling population.”

 According to the Daily Mail, “The report, named A World At Risk, said current efforts to prepare for outbreaks in the wake of crises such as Ebola are ‘grossly insufficient'”.
 It was headed by Dr. Gro Harlem Brundtland, the former Norwegian prime minister and director-general of the WHO (World Health Organization).
 He said in the report: “The threat of a pandemic spreading around the globe is a real one.
 ‘A quick-moving pathogen has the potential to kill tens of millions of people, disrupt economies and destabilize national security.’”

 No country is fully prepared for the mayhem a pandemic flu can cause